starlake-ai/starlake/docs/user/guide/configuration/env.rst

 #####################

 By default, Comet expect metadata in the /tmp/metadata folder and will store ingested datasets in the /tmp/datasets folder.
-Below is how the HDFS folders look like by default for the provided quickstart sample.
+Below is how the folders look like by default for the provided quickstart sample.

 .. code::